IPLA/SIL Replacement

 Full platform replacement

-The Hub replaces SIL entirely -- message transformation, routing, back-office connectors, and workflow orchestration.
-Everything SIL did, plus ISO 20022 translation, message entry, and a web operations dashboard.
+The Hub replaces SIL entirely -- message transformation, routing, back-office connectors, and workflow orchestration -- on a supported platform that stays current with SWIFT standards.

 Custom code elimination

 Replace custom-built IPLA integration logic with GUI-driven configuration.
-No more maintaining transformation code, routing scripts, or adapter patches.
+No more maintaining transformation code, routing scripts, or adapter patches on an end-of-life base.
 Your Alliance Access stays in place for network connectivity.

 ISO 20022 Translation

-Automatic bidirectional MT↔MX translation with CBPR+ compliance and regional clearing support -- ready for migration today, not after years of development.
+Automatic bidirectional MT↔MX translation with CBPR+ compliance and regional clearing support -- ready when you choose to adopt it, not after years of development.

 Web-Based Operations